straks/straks/README.md

 #### Masternode Payment Rebalancing: **NEW** Reactive Equilibria (REV1)

-Unique to STRAKS is the use of a new continous activation function based algorithm, labelled Reactive Equilibria (REV1), that seeks to rebalance the payments made to miners versus Masternodes.
+Unique to STRAKS is the use of a new continuous activation function based algorithm, labelled Reactive Equilibria (REV1), that seeks to rebalance the payments made to miners versus Masternodes.
 There is a hard limit of 60% of the block reward that can be appropriated for Masternode payments; this limit defines the boundary at which